 GeneCards Summary for ELF4 Gene

 ELF4 (E74 Like ETS Transcription Factor 4) is a Protein Coding gene.
 Diseases associated with ELF4 include Isolated Growth Hormone Deficiency, Type Iii, With Agammaglobulinemia and Myeloid Leukemia.
 Among its related pathways are AMP-activated Protein Kinase (AMPK) Signaling.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is ELF1.

 UniProtKB/Swiss-Prot Summary for ELF4 Gene